husseinelkheshen/ItinGen/README.md

 ```

 ## Running Unit Tests
-Unit Tests for the Data Aggregation scripts will be found in the `activities_data` directory
+Unit Tests for the Data Aggregation scripts will be found in the `activities_data` directory.

 To run tests for the application, simply run:
 ```bash
 rspec